webdsl/webdsl-docs/docs/tutorials/hello-world.md

 ![Hello World in Browser](../../assets/images/tutorials/hello-world/hello-world-in-browser.jpg){ align=right width=400}

 Browsing to `http://localhost:8080/HelloWorld/` opens the root page of your application and should output _Hello world_ as we specified in `HelloWorld.app`.

+To stop the application server, simply press ++ctrl+c++ in the terminal where the app is running.

 <div style="clear: both;" />